246 English IV

 Required for seniors not taking 252 AP® English Literature and Composition or 250-251 AP® English Language & Composition

-English IV is a two-semester course required of all seniors not enrolled in the 1818 sequence.
-It covers origins and evolution of the English language and literature from approximately 500 AD to the present.
+English IV is a two-semester course required of students seeking to fulfill their English high school graduation requirement.
+It covers the origins and evolution of the English language and literature from approximately 500 AD to the present.
 The works of classic British writers are the foundation of various lectures, discussions, writing assignments, and projects.

 - Read, analyze, and critique a variety of literary genres.

-- Research and integrate information into writing using correct MLA documentation format.
+- Research and integrate information into writing using the correct MLA documentation format.

 - Write for a variety of audiences and purposes, both formally and informally.